orowealth/startupJobs/README.md

 2. Add new entry in following table or one can edit its existing entry.
 3. Git push or raise pull.

+*Guys please be nice.
+Add new entriess at the end.*

 * For Job seekers